OhohLeo/WEB-Zeek/README.md

 address to create the new user.
 You should receive a mail with your password that you can change, going to Configuration -> Password.

+#### What is happening when using Test & Deploy

+When creating a new project, all the projects file are stored in the directory :

+    {zeek_path}/projects/{project_id}/

+By clicking on "Test" : all the project files are actually copied into a specific user directory :

+    {zeek_path}/projects/{project_id}/TEST/{user_login}/

+By clicking on "Deploy" : all the project files are finally copied into a specific user directory :

+    {zeek_path}/projects/{project_id}/DEPLOY/

+Moreover, once you have modified a file, the modified file is normally stored in the project directory.
+But if the user test directory exists, the modified file will also be copied into the user test directory.

+So you don't have to click all the time on "Test" button !!

+You click it once to create the user test directory, then you only have to refresh the test web page!
+Practical, isn't it?

+In test mode, if you develop on Chromium or Firefox : don't hesitate to use Ctrl + Maj + c to enter in development tool box.

 #### How to use Zeek

 By defaut Zeek is disabled.
 Go to Configuration -> Zeek -> Enable.